EZMarvin/Learning-notes/4_Database/SQL Notes.md

 - **Notify** the administrators of problem occur

 ### SQL SERVER Profiler?
-Interface to create and manage **traces** and analyze and replay trace result
+Interface to create and manage **traces** and analyze and replay trace result.
+Events are saved in a trace file that can later be analyzed or used to replay a specific series of steps when trying to diagnose a problem.

 ### SQL SERVER Analyzer, Tuning Advisor?
-Automatic database tuning **insight into query performance** problem, recommend solution and automatically fix problem
+Database Engine Tuning Advisor (DTA) analyzes databases and makes recommendations that you can use to optimize query performance.

+You can use the Database Engine Tuning Advisor to select and create an optimal set of indexes, indexed views, or table partitions without having an expert understanding of the database structure or the internals of SQL Server.
+Using the DTA, you can perform the following tasks.
+* Troubleshoot the performance of a specific problem query
+* Tune a large set of queries across one or more databases
+* Perform an exploratory what-if analysis of potential physical design changes
+* Manage storage space

 ### SQL SERVER Execution Plans
 - Shows how SQL SERVER compile/executes the querys